 It is probable that this waypoint represents the stream valley now named Lutley Gutter.
 Cuda seems to have been a personal name, but not one of Anglo-Saxon origin.
 According to Yeates (2008) it is the name of an ancient British goddess (of the late-Iron-Age Dobunni tribe) that was associated sometimes with watercourses.
 The valley of Lutley Gutter actually extends much further east (downstream) than the marker on figure 7, as well as a little further west towards a spring near Foxcote.
-It is not known how far up or down the valley this waypoint might have been.
+It is not known how far up or down the valley waypoint 9 might have been.
 Near to the parish boundary the land is flatter and the stream is more akin to what has been termed elsewhere in the charter a hollow batch (holan bæce) rather than a valley (dene).
 This implies the waypoint could have been some way to the east where Lutley Gutter becomes more valley-like.

-Waypoint 9 might even have been near to Fatherless Barn, which is the site of an ancient farmstead demolished in the mid twentieth century to make way for a housing estate.
-Fatherless Barn was, according to local belief, the site of an Anglo-Saxon hall occupied (in the mid-eleventh century) by Withgar, Cradley manor's last Saxon lord, although the present author is unaware of any archaeological or documentary evidence to support this.
+Waypoint 9 might even have been near to Fatherless Barn.
+This is the site of an ancient farmstead (demolished in the mid twentieth century) that, according to local belief, was the site of an Anglo-Saxon hall occupied (in the mid-eleventh century) by Wigar, Cradley's 'last Saxon lord'.
+This is, however, doubted by local historians (Bradley, 2016); and the present author is unaware of any supporting archaeological or documentary evidence.
 If such a high-status building had existed here at the time of the charter, any accompanying holly tree would probably have been familiar to the local population.

-The field names "The Meers" and "The Skirts" - both indicative of boundary locations - are recorded on the 1843 Tithe Map of Cradley, abutting the parish boundary north west of waypoint 9 (see figure 7).
-One might wonder whether "The Meers" relates to an estate boundary, perhaps even that of the charter estate.
-However this name is probably derived from the OE gemære (which refers to a boundary field) and is often used for a field near a parish boundary (Field (1993)).
-In addition, according to Hemingway (2005), the fields in this region date from the 13th century, so it is unlikely such a field name would be indicative of a nearby tenth century charter boundary unless it happened to have been subsequently redesignated as part of the parish boundary.
+The field names "The Meers" and "The Skirts"-both indicative of boundary locations-are recorded on the 1843 Tithe Map of Cradley, abutting the parish boundary north west of waypoint 9 (see figure 7).
+One might wonder whether "The Meers" relates to an estate boundary, perhaps even that of the charter estate, as it probably derived from the OE gemære which refers to an estate or territorial boundary or to a field abutting such a boundary.
+It is true that this name is often used for a field near a parish boundary (Field, 1972 and 1993); but according to Hemingway (2005) the fields in this region date from the 13th century, so it is unlikely such a field name would be indicative of a nearby tenth-century charter boundary.